 So, what's going to happen right away is they're going to take all your electronic devices to be examined for child pornography.

 How long that will take and what will happen to you is up in the air.
 It's not always the same.

-If there's some sort of encryption on the computer or they have to get by a password, now they're going to have to give it to the forensic people that have a long line of computers, devices that they're waiting to examine.
+If there's some encryption on the computer or they have to get by a password, now they're going to have to give it to the forensic people that have a long line of computers, devices that they're waiting to examine.

-So, they're going to examine everything, they're going to make a filing decision and you want to have your attorney right there by your side to make sure that you're treated fairly and you get the best possible result.
+So, they're going to examine everything, they're going to make a filing decision, and you want to have your attorney right there by your side to make sure that you're treated fairly and you get the best possible result.

-I've been handling these type of cases since their inception.
+I've been handling these types of cases since their inception.
 I've been a sex crime attorney now for almost three decades.
 You've come to the right place.
 Take the first step.
 Make the call.

 Hedding Law Firm has two office locations in LA County, including 2049 Century Park E #2525 Los Angeles, CA 90067.